Txbish/Mini-Messageboard/README.md

 # Mini Messageboard

-A simple, elegant message board application built with Node.js and Express.
-Users can view messages and post new ones in a beautifully styled interface.
+A simple, elegant message board application built with Node.js, Express, and PostgreSQL.
+Users can view messages and post new ones in a beautifully styled interface with persistent database storage.

 ## Features

 - 📝 **Post Messages**: Create new messages with your name and content
 - 👀 **View Messages**: Browse all posted messages in a clean, card-based layout
+- 🗄️ **Database Storage**: Messages are stored persistently in PostgreSQL
+- 🌱 **Seed Data**: Pre-populated with sample messages for testing
 - 🔍 **Message Details**: Click on any message to reveal detailed information
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - ✨ **Modern UI**: Beautiful gradient backgrounds with glassmorphism effects